roldanalex/Personal-Assistant-AI/README.md

    "Show me a similar example"
    ```

+### Using Documents & Voice

+- **📄 Document Analysis**: Upload PDF, Word, or Excel files.
+Lucy will read the text/data and answer questions about it.
+- **🎤 Voice Input**: Click the red microphone button to dictate your questions instead of typing.
+- **📸 Camera**: On mobile, use the camera button to snap photos of homework directly.

 ### Advanced Learning Features

 - **Multi-Image Analysis**: Upload multiple related images for comprehensive help